Steve answers the questions he is asked most about leadership

 Can an excess of leaders turn into a problem?

-Every organization is unique; therefore it will require a different percentage of leaders.
-But every leader and supervisor must display some form of leadership, they cannot simply be bosses and expect the organization to become a great organization.
-For that matter, how can you have too much of a good thing; is there such a thing as a company having too much profit?
+Every organization is unique; therefore, it will require a different percentage of leaders.
+But every leader and supervisor must display some form of leadership; they cannot simply be bosses and expect the organization to become a great organization.
+For that matter, how can you have too much of a good thing?
+Is there such a thing as a company having too much profit?

 It takes leaders to have visions.
 Once you have your vision, it needs to be framed in general terms and communicated to your team.